wachukxs/Nwachukwu_Ossai/src/problem6/README.md

 ---

 Every payload will contain the user's last score - and we use jwt to make sure the data from the user isn't tampered.
-As opposed to fetching the db for the user's last score (reduce number of query)
+As opposed to fetching from the db for the user's last score (reduce the number of query)

 ---

 Assuming the time the validator services uses to validate a work is O(1) New request -> Load Balancer? -> Auth -> Validator Service -> Event Queue (or Bus) -> [DB, Cache]

-Diagram:
+Diagram (view with white background):

 ![system design diagram](99Tech_problem6.drawio.png)